Learn how to sew adorable oven mitts and pot holders with this easy-to-use pot holder and oven mitt sewing pattern and step-by-step tutorial!

-Layer each back piece by sandwiching the batting between both main and lining fabric.
-Make sure wrong sides of fabrics face the piece of batting.
+Then, layer each back piece by sandwiching the batting between both the main and lining fabric.
+Make sure the wrong sides of the fabrics face the piece of batting.

 Pin in place.

-Take your 8″ long pieces of bias tape and sandwich one back side along the straight edge into the bias tape, encompassing all layers of fabric and batting.
+Next, take your 8" long pieces of bias tape and sandwich one backside along the straight edge into the bias tape, encompassing all layers of fabric and batting.
 Pin in place.